 - 2 or more Lisch nodules (iris hamartomas)

-- A distinct bony lesion (such as long bone dysplasias and sphenoid wing dysplasia)
+- A distinct bony lesion (such as thinning of long bone cortex and sphenoid wing dysplasia)

 - Optic pathway glioma (OPG)